Danushka-Madushan/Netch-LK/README.md

 [![](https://img.shields.io/github/v/release/netchx/netch?style=flat-square)](https://github.com/netchx/netch/releases)
 </div>

-## Features
-Some features may not be implemented in version 1

 ### Modes
 - `ProcessMode` - Use Netfilter driver to intercept process traffic
 - `ShareMode` - Share your network based on WinPcap / Npcap